franleplant/reform/README.md

 ## Quick Start

-Reform provides a very minimal and hopefully unobstrusive API that _mounts_ over regular Form Handling in React.
+Reform provides a very minimal and hopefully unobtrusive API that _mounts_ over regular Form Handling in React.
 Checkout React Controlled Components documentation to see the original API.